Directory bookmarks with Zsh

 Dynamic named directories#

-Another (more complex) way to achieve the same thing is using dynamic named directories.
-I was initially using this solution but it is far more complex.
-This section is only here for historical reason.
+Another, more complex, way to achieve the same result is dynamic named directories.
+I initially used this solution but it is far more complex.
+This section exists for historical reasons only.
 You can find the complete implementation in my Git repository.

-During file name expansion, a ~ followed by a string in square brackets is provided to the zsh_directory_name() function which will eventually reply with a directory name.
-This feature can be used to implement directory bookmarks:
+During filename expansion, Zsh passes a ~ followed by a string in square brackets to the zsh_directory_name() function, which replies with a directory name.
+This feature can implement directory bookmarks:

 $ cd ~[@lldpd]